| SINGULAR |

 James' hat blew away.
 (AP 323) |

-| OTHER |
+OTHER |

-Coach Burns's soccer team won several games. two-word nouns) |
+Coach Burns's soccer team won several games. two-word nouns |

-Andy and Manuel's team is staying late for practice. double nouns |
+Andy and Manuel's team is staying late for practice. two-nouns as a unit¹ |

 FDR's policies / JFK's assassination initials |